IBM-Cloud/insurance-catalog/README.md

 **\*** Cost compounded on each addition

+_**Note**: When updating the default policies in `routes/db.js`, make sure to delete the `policies` DB before the app is re-deployed so that the new policies are uploaded._

 ## Troubleshooting

 The primary source of debugging information for your Bluemix app is the logs.
 To see them, run the following command using the Cloud Foundry CLI: